danbrough/andrudio/README.md

 You will need to have the android ndk installed and the environment variable `$ANDROID_NDK_HOME` set to its location.
 The gradle build scripts are for gradle 2.3.

+For testing there is a ./demo/demo.apk file ready to go.